novad/Empatica-Caregiver-Calendar/README.md

 * `persistence`.
 Contains classes that define the database and the repositories and DAOs for the appointments/caregivers objects.
 * `api`.
 Contains the classes that handle the API calls to `randomuser.me` to fetch the list of caregivers.

+The application is designed using a MVVM pattern, where the activity fetches view data from the viewmodels, which in turn obtain them from the models obtained by a repository.
+The repository in this case handles the managament of a database containing tables for both appointments and caregivers.

 The final application consists of three main activities which are found under folder `app/src/main/<package_name>/ui`:
 * `MainActivity.java`.
 The main activity that displays a calendar view to select a date, and a list of 1-hour time-slots indicating the hours of the day.
 The time-slots indicate the caregivers assigned to different rooms for the selected date and hour.
 A user can also add/edit information by tapping on the time-slots.